kdlovett/keith-website/about.md

 <link rel="stylesheet" type="text/css"  href="/keiths-site/css/main.css">

 Hello, I'm Keith.
 I happen to study computer science at Boston University.
-Within the field, there are three things which interest me most: data-driven decision making in urban environments, systems in general, and software as a creative medium for sharing our human experiences.
+Within the field, there are three things which interest me most: data-driven decision making and its effects on environments, systems in general, and software as a creative medium for sharing our human experiences.

 Here you may find: